 Since the UK announced it would be leaving the EU, many people will question if the UK has to go along with the EU payment services directive.

-The PSD2 will impact all of the EU member states plus the non-EU, European Economic Area member states.
-The bulk of the legislation was put together in 2015, prior to the UK's EU referendum debate, and because of its far reaching implications for the entire continent, it would be extremely unlikely that the UK would pull out of the plans.
+The PSD2 will impact all the EU member states plus the non-EU, European Economic Area member states.
+The bulk of the legislation was put together in 2015, prior to the UK's EU referendum debate, and because of its far-reaching implications for the entire continent, it would be extremely unlikely that the UK would pull out of the plans.

 However, the UK government, as do other governments across Europe, has power to decide which aspects of the payment services directive become law.
 The payment services directive is all about implementing a common legal framework, but each country may not follow every aspect to the letter of what the framework sets out.

 The PSD2 states that payment providers can no longer get away with adding in hidden fees into their foreign payments services.